 The cornea is the outermost, clear layer of the eye, immediately anterior to the anterior chamber, iris, and pupil.
-The cornea borders the sclera at the corneal limbus and is involved in the refraction of light in human eyes.
+The cornea borders the sclera at the corneal limbus and is involved in the refraction of light entering the human eye.
 Five distinct layers make up the cornea, including the epithelium, Bowman's membrane, the stroma, Descemet's membrane, and the endothelium (from the exterior to interior).
 Albumin is the most abundant soluble protein in the human cornea.

-In addition to its protection of the eye from outside infiltrates and ultraviolet radiation, the cornea is responsible for approximately 65% to 75% of the refraction of light as it passes through the eye.
+In addition to protecting the eye from outside infiltrates and ultraviolet radiation, the cornea is responsible for approximately 65% to 75% of the refraction of light as it passes through the eye.
 The cornea performs the initial refraction onto the lens which further focuses the light onto the retina.
-With their lipid, aqueous, and mucin components, tears are important to the maintenance of corneal health as they aid to keep it moist and clean.
-Tears are wiped across the surface of the eye medially in the blinking process.
+Tears are spread across the surface of the eye laterally in the blinking process.
+With their lipid, aqueous, and mucin components, tears are important to the maintenance of corneal health as they keep the cornea moist and clean.

 The epithelium includes epithelial cells and a basement membrane.
 The primary functions of the corneal epithelium are twofold: to prevent the entrance of foreign objects or substances, and to accommodate the absorption of nutrients such as oxygen from the tears that pass over its surface.

 Bowman's membrane is comprised of a thin, transparent layer of collagen.
-Trauma or injury can disrupt this collagenous film which may result in scarring that impairs vision, depending on its location and extent.
+Trauma or injury can disrupt this collagenous film which may cause scarring that impairs vision, depending on its location and extent.

 The stroma is the thickest layer of the cornea.
-The stroma is primarily made up of water and collagen and is particularly important to the maintenance of the spherical shape of the cornea, which is vital to the proper passage and refraction of light into the eye.
+The stroma is made up primarily of water and collagen and is important to the maintenance of the spherical shape of the cornea, which is vital to the proper passage and refraction of light into the eye.

-Descemet's membrane is another thin layer but is conferred relative strength by the collagen fibers of which is constructed.
+Descemet's membrane is another thin layer which has relative strength due to the collagen fibers which comprise it.
 This collagen is produced by the corneal endothelial cells.
-Descemet's membrane is capable of repairing itself with relative ease following injury and is crucial to the protection of internal structures of the eye from infection and trauma.
+Descemet's membrane is capable of repairing itself with relative ease following injury.
+It is crucial to protecting internal structures of the eye from infection and trauma.

 The innermost layer of the cornea is the endothelium.
-This thin layer plays a vital role in maintaining the clarity of the cornea through the pumping action of endothelial cells of excess fluid out of the stroma.
+This thin layer plays a vital role in maintaining the clarity of the cornea as the endothelial cells pump excess fluid out of the stroma.
 Endothelial cells do not appear to regenerate appreciably, and their destruction can cause lasting dysfunction.